-Fifth and sixth grade students go to Earthshine each year for a three-day, hands-on, unforgettable educational and bonding experience where they study ecology and early American history.
+Fifth and sixth grade students go on an outdoor camping field study each year for a three-day, hands-on, unforgettable educational and bonding experience where they study ecology and early American history.

 Our middle school students enjoy bonding and personal growth opportunities through our three- to five-day REACH (Reaching Environmental Awareness Through Conservation of Habitat) trip each fall.
 Students study ecology and geology and participate in trust- and team-building exercises as they camp, hike, ride horseback, white water raft, and rock climb through areas such as the Pisgah National Forest, Great Smokey Mountain Institute at Tremont, and Camp Kanuga.
 In the spring, our 8th graders enhance their knowledge of civics through trips to historically significant cities such as Washington, DC and Philadelphia.